CCurl/S4/README.md

 # STABLE
-A simple and fast stack machine.
+A simple and fairly fast stack machine.

 Props go to Sandor Schneider for this.